yassati/test_study_react_native_front/README.md

 ## Bonus
   Some nice to haves, when there is time to spare.

-   - [ ] A user can browse pokemons based on their nature
+   - [ ] A user can browse pokemons based on their type
-   - [ ] A user can see the evolution chain of an individual pokemon
    - [ ] A user can compare base stats of two pokemons